diogovenade/cpd-assignments/assign2/README.md

 ```

 ## Connecting as a client
 After running the client script, you are prompted to authenticate.
-Insert your username and password, or token:
+Insert your username and password, or token, in the indicated format:
 ```
 Connected to chat server at localhost:12345
 Server: Welcome to the server!
 Authenticate using 'TOKEN: <your_token>' or '<username> <password>'.